Double VPN allows you to increase your security while connecting to a VPN. Learn about this VPN approach and its advantages.

 How to check your DoubleVPN?

-In order to check if you are really connected to a double VPN you may perform a simple test: click Start – Run , type the cmd.
+To check if you are connected to a doublehop VPN, you may perform a simple test: click Start-Run, type the cmd.
 In the window that opens, enter tracert google.com.
 You will see the entire route that passes traffic, including through the servers you have selected.
 After you do the test without being connected to the VPN, you should do it again when connected.
 Check the differences.
-You should see additional entries corresponding to the two VPN servers your traffic being routed to.
+You should see additional entries corresponding to the two chain VPN servers that route your Internet traffic.

 What do you think about it?